databricks/databricks-sdk-py/README.md

 ### Google Cloud Platform native authentication

-By default, the Databricks SDK for Python first tries GCP credentials authentication (`auth_type: 'google-credentials'`, argument).
-If the SDK is unsuccessful, it then tries Google Cloud Platform (GCP) ID authentication (`auth_type: 'google-id'`, argument).
+By default, the Databricks SDK for Python first tries GCP credentials authentication (`auth_type='google-credentials'`, argument).
+If the SDK is unsuccessful, it then tries Google Cloud Platform (GCP) ID authentication (`auth_type='google-id'`, argument).

 The Databricks SDK for Python picks up an OAuth token in the scope of the Google Default Application Credentials (DAC) flow.
 This means that if you have run `gcloud auth application-default login` on your development machine, or launch the application on the compute, that is allowed to impersonate the Google Cloud service account specified in `google_service_account`.
 Authentication should then work out of the box.
 See [Creating and managing service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts).